 - Problems with sperm morphology (Irregularities in the form and structure, or morphology, of the sperm may cause infertility.)

 While one of these problems may be the direct reason that you and your partner cannot conceive, any of these complications may be caused by an underlying medical condition.
-A specialist at our Houston area center may investigate a case of male factor infertility further by ordering blood and urine tests or other procedures.
+A fertility doctor at our Houston area center may investigate a case of male factor infertility further by ordering blood and urine tests or other procedures.

 Intracytoplasmic Sperm Injection (ICSI)